Wait, you already got married?

 That heart on August 15 didn’t end up being “the one” for Bruce, but he successfully received a heart on September 2, 2024 and has been recovering beautifully ever since.

-That is one of many reasons that this party is more like a “1-year anniversary party” than it is a “reception” or “wedding” itself.
+That is one of many reasons that this party is a bit more like a “1-year anniversary party” than it is a “reception” or “wedding” itself.